 Sony RX10 versus Sony RX100

-The Sony Cyber-shot DSC-RX10 and the Sony Cyber-shot DSC-RX100 are two digital cameras that were officially introduced, respectively, in October 2013 and June 2012.
+The Sony Cyber-shot DSC-RX10 and the Sony Cyber-shot DSC-RX100 are two digital cameras that were announced, respectively, in October 2013 and June 2012.
 Both the RX10 and the RX100 are fixed lens compact cameras that are equipped with an one-inch sensor.
 Both cameras offer a resolution of 20 megapixel.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

-The physical size and weight of the Sony RX10 and the Sony RX100 are illustrated in the side-by-side display below.
+An illustration of the physical size and weight of the Sony RX10 and the Sony RX100 is provided in the side-by-side display below.
 Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the RX10 – represents the basis for the calculations across all the size and weight measures).
+All size dimensions are rounded to the nearest millimeter.
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the RX10 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX100 is considerably smaller (48 percent) than the Sony RX10.
 Moreover, the RX100 is substantially lighter (70 percent) than the RX10.
-Cameras intended for semi-professional or professional use tend to be a bit bulkier in order to give them the necessary ruggedness.
 It is worth mentioning in this context that the RX10 is splash and dust resistant, while the RX100 does not feature any corresponding weather-sealing.

 |Camera Body Specifications